-Still, the imposing basilica stands on what’s commonly referred to as the “praying hill” because for centuries, this site has served as a place for worship.
-It has been a site of holy pilgrimage since 1170, when folks came to pray to the Virgin Mary.
+Built in 1884, it isn’t terribly old.
+Still, it has been a site of holy pilgrimage since 1170, when folks came to pray to the Virgin Mary.
 The present day church is dedicated to her for sparing the city from the Black Death that decimated Europe in the mid-1600s.

 The basilica’s design is a rather unusual mixture of Byzantine and Romanesque architecture.

-Despite its lack of ornate grandeur that’s so common in Gothic churches (and that I prefer), I appreciated how different it is from other European churches we’ve visited, particularly on the interior.
+Despite its lack of ornate grandeur that’s so common in Gothic churches (and that we usually prefer), we appreciated how different it is from other European churches we’ve visited, particularly on the interior.

-That’s where it really shines – quite literally.
+And that’s where this place of worship really shines – quite literally.
 The entire inside glitters and gleams from gold paintings, mosaics, and embellishments.

-Travel Tip: If you visit the Notre-Dame de Fourviere, make sure to go inside.
+Travel Tip: If you visit the Basilica of Notre Dame de Fourviere, make sure to go inside.
 It’s much more spectacular than the outside!

 We laughed and agreed that Trav’s younger sister, who’s a nurse, would likely approve of city officials making the life-saving gadget so readily available.
 Then I gave myself a mental pat on the back for a hard day of walking.

-The large amphitheater is even more impressive, not as much for its hypnotic repetition of stone seating, but for the interesting grassy spaces, sunken walkways, and arched doorways throughout the theater.
+Of the two amphitheaters, the large one is more impressive, not as much for its hypnotic repetition of stone seating, but for the interesting grassy spaces, sunken walkways, and arched doorways throughout the theater.

 Remains of an ancient aqueduct still run through the theater.